eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> K

+- **Keep up the pace** means to maintain the same level of activity or progress as someone else or as per a set standard.
+It's often used to talk about matching speed or staying on par with others.
+For example: ``It's hard to keep up the pace with the advanced runners in the group.``

 - **kind**: means being friendly, generous, and considerate.
 It's a positive adjective you use to describe someone who shows goodness or compassion to others.

 ---